 Fuse Fuse rating Circuits protected

 1 450 A Starter

 2 60 A Electric power assist steering

 3 200 A Engine junction box

 4 - Not used

 5 - Not used

-6 ЗА Battery monitor system
+6 - Not used

 CHANGING A FUSE

 Do not modify the electrical system of your vehicle in any way.
 Have repairs to the electrical system and the replacement of relays and high current fuses carried out by an authorized dealer.